michelpereira/awesome-open-source-games/README.md

 - [Freeablo](https://github.com/wheybags/freeablo) - Open-source implementation of the Diablo I engine.
 - [NetHack](https://github.com/NetHack/NetHack) - Single-player roguelike dungeon exploration game and one of the most popular games in its genre.
 - [OpenMW](https://github.com/OpenMW/openmw) - Reimplementation of the Morrowind game engine.
-- [Shattered Pixel Dungeon](https://shatteredpixel.com/shatteredpd/) - An open source game based on the source code of Pixel Dungeon by Watabou.
+- [Shattered Pixel Dungeon](https://github.com/00-Evan/shattered-pixel-dungeon) - An open source game based on the source code of Pixel Dungeon by Watabou.
 - [The Legend of Zelda: Mystery of Solarus DX](https://github.com/christopho/zsdx) - Sequel to The Legend of Zelda: A Link to the Past released on the SNES.
 - [Valyria Tear](https://github.com/Bertram25/ValyriaTear) - Single-player medieval-fantasy 2D J-RPG.

 ### Platform

 - [AAAAXY](https://github.com/divVerent/aaaaxy) - Nonlinear 2D puzzle platformer taking place in impossible spaces.
-- [Captain Holetooth](https://github.com/hirnbix/captain-holetooth) - A fun, explorative and story-driven platformer with minigames.
-Made with the Godot Engine.
 - [Commander Genius](https://github.com/gerstrong/Commander-Genius) - Commander Keen compatible clone.
 - [DDraceNetwork](https://github.com/ddnet/ddnet) - Cooperative online precision platformer with thousands of maps and global ranks.
 - [Elemental One](https://github.com/voithos/elemental-one) - Built with the Phaser HTML5 game framework.